wmealem/GVL/README.md

 GVL
 ===

-An application to generate the chord progression tables from Mick Goodrick's Almanac of Guitar Voice-Leading
+An application to assist in learning the material from Mick Goodrick's Almanac of Guitar Voice-Leading